jaxcore/cybertyper/README.md

 });
 ```

+### Jaxcore Say WebWorkers

+The say library is used for speech synthesis.
+The webworker file set in `setWorkers()` must be copied to the public html directory (eg public/webworkers):

+`espeak-en-worker.js` can be downloaded from [here](https://github.com/jaxcore/jaxcore-say/tree/master/dist)

 ### Create a "script"

 A CyberTyper script is an array of lines which will be speech synthesized and typed: